Skip to main content

 Reconsideration Request Process

-An applicant who has made a Vulnerable Sector Check (VSC) completed by the SSMPS, may make application to have certain non-conviction information excluded from the results.
+An applicant who has received a Vulnerable Sector Check (VSC) completed by the Sault Ste.
+Marie Police Service, may make application to have certain non-conviction information excluded from the results.

 This reconsideration process does not guarantee that the information released will be removed; however, it will be reviewed by the Service’s Reconsideration Panel.
 The removal of any information will only be done if there is a substantive reason to support it.
 Removal will not be done strictly at the request of the applicant because disclosure of the contact might affect their chances of securing a volunteer or paid position.

 Requests for reconsideration must be made by the applicant using the SSMPS’s Request for Reconsideration of a Police Record Check form.
-The form can be found on the Sault Ste.
-Marie Police Service’s website at www.saultpolice.ca under Record Checks.
+The form can be found at www.saultpolice.ca under Record Checks.

 The request must be made no later than 45 days of receipt of the record check results.
-Payment must accompany the request either in person or it can be mailed to:
+Payment must accompany the request either in person or it can be mailed to the Sault Ste.
+Marie Police Service, Attention: Manager, Information Services.

 At this point the Police Service will be required to obtain your consent in writing for disclosure of the record(s).
 When you have signed the form giving consent to release the record(s) the Police Service must forward the information to the requesting agency (employer or volunteer agency).
 If you do not consent to the release of the information, the Police Service will advise the requesting agency (employment or volunteer) they are unable to complete the vulnerable sector record check.